FAQs Updated March 31, 2011

 Is this a good place for children?

 There's lots for them to do on their own right on the property: depending upon their age, swimming in the large freshwater pool, in the kiddie pool, in the ocean, snorkeling, the beach, etc. They can walk across the street to the new multiplex cinema (first-run American movies, stadium seating, surround sound), shopping mall and brand-new bowling alley.
 There's a "swim with the dolphins" attraction a block away.
-For the older ones, the museum, locals disco and some American-style nightlife (Jimmy Buffett's Margaritaville, Carlos 'n Charlies, Senior Frog) is within a couple of blocks.
+For the older ones, the museum, locals disco and some American-style nightlife (Jimmy Buffett's Margaritaville, Senior Frog) is within a couple of blocks.
+The Cozumel Hard Rock Cafe is a 15 minute walk or a short taxi ride.
 Horseback riding and tennis are options as well.
-We have several TVs in the units with Dish Network and a library of DVDs, plus board games, playing cards, books, magazines, etc.
+We have several TVs in the units with Dish Network, free Netflix and a library of DVDs, plus board games, playing cards, books, magazines, etc.

 Should we fly into Cancun or Cozumel?

 There is an air shuttle service that flies directly into Cozumel International Airport in 15 minutes from Cancun.
-It costs $63.00 per person. http://www.mayair.com.mx
+Last I checked it costs $63.00 per person. http://www.mayair.com.mx

 Here is other information on Cancun Airport transportation: www.cancun-airport.com/transportation.htm